 Update Zoom Client

-Running an outdated and unsupported build of zoom client means that your zoom doesn’t have the latest bug fixes and compatibility patches which can potentially prevent the zoom camera from working.
+Running an outdated and unsupported build of the zoom client means that your zoom doesn’t have the latest bug fixes and compatibility patches which can potentially prevent the zoom camera from working.
 Even when Zoom automatically updates your client sometimes the client isn’t properly updated which leads to problems such as your camera not working.

 To prevent such an issue we need to perform a fresh install of the latest zoom client, which means we must first uninstall Zoom.